Here’s a detailed explanation of how NAT (Network Address Translation) works. It processes the translation between private and public IP addresses.

 Inbound (Reply) | 93.184.216.34:80 | 203.0.113.5:62001 | Server replies to translated IP |

-Reverse NAT | 93.184.216.34:80 | 192.168.1.100:45000 | Router rewrites and delivers packet |
+Reverse NAT | 93.184.216.34:80 | 192.168.1.100:45000 | The router rewrites and delivers the packet |

-NAT translation is a seamless process that allows private devices to communicate with the public internet by rewriting IP address and port information in real time.
+NAT translation is a seamless process.
+It allows private devices to communicate with the public internet by rewriting IP addresses.
+It also modifies port information in real time.
 The router maintains a NAT table to track active connections and correctly routes return traffic.
 Whether using MikroTik, Cisco, or any other router, this translation process ensures efficient and secure use of public IP resources.
-You can also see the diagram or example commands for MikroTik or Cisco routers showing this process

 Discover more from How To Kh